wp-plugins/xili-language/readme.txt

 == Screenshots ==

-01. an example of wp-content/themes folder and his languages sub-folder.
+01. An example of wp-content/themes folder and his languages sub-folder containing mo and po files.
 02. Source coding extract with 'international' text in 'xiliphone' theme.
 03. The plugin settings UI - first tab: the languages list and edit form to add or edit.
 04. The plugin settings UI - second tab: Settings of front side (front-end) and languages behaviour.